The Story Behind the Development of Aquilion Precision™*1, the industry's first*2 Ultra High-Resolution CT system

 This perfectly encapsulates what has been achieved with the Ultra High-Resolution Aquilion Precision CT system.
 Because it realizes twice the image resolution of conventional systems, this system provides clear images that can reveal physical changes caused by disease that would not be visible in images obtained with a conventional system.

 This heralds a new age in CT technology.
 There is no doubt that these Ultra High-Resolution CT images will contribute to improved diagnoses in the future.

 Although Ultra High-Resolution image data provides us with incredibly valuable information, it can be difficult to process.
 This raises several questions: How can handling of this data be simplified by software and optical technology?
 What synergies will be realized with the optical and image-processing technologies Canon has cultivated and its new partner, a leader in diagnostic imaging systems?
 And how will this change the field of medicine?
 With high expectations, we eagerly await the answers to these questions.

-- Aquilion, Aquilion ONE and Aquilion Precision are trademarks of Toshiba Medical Systems Corporation.
+- Aquilion, Aquilion ONE and Aquilion Precision are trademarks of Canon Medical Systems Corporation.

 - • Medical Equipment Manufacturing/Sales Certification No.:

 227ADBZX00178000 CT Scanner Aquilion ONE™ Model TSX-305A

 Please help us improve our content by answering two quick questions.